CMake in AimRT

 OFF

-Whether to compile CLI tools
+Whether to compile cli tools

 AIMRT_BUILD_PYTHON_RUNTIME